enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 - The 2nd and 3 column model the alpha 1or 2 for example.
 On the 2nd level, diferent design matrix can model the same effect.

+When is a matrix rank definicient?
+What happen is fhhe matrix is rank deficient?
+	Has in infinite number of solutions
+How can we turn a rank def. matrix into full rank?
+	We can sum them up p.10
+p11.
+Why is it not rank definiient?
+	Bc we can use the colim 1 2 to redict the re rest? find a 2 number a +b =4- A lot of solutions right?